rebecca94ingram6yw/notes/README.md

 "Premature optimization is the root of all evil." - Donald Knuth

 In software development, this quote reminds us that optimizing code too early, without a clear understanding of where the actual bottlenecks are, can lead to unnecessary complexity, harder maintenance, and potentially worse overall performance.
 Focus first on writing clean, readable, and functional code.
 Measure performance, identify genuine hotspots, and only then optimize.

+# 2024-02-07
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, always strive for simplicity in your solutions.
+It leads to more maintainable, readable, and scalable code.
+Complexity should be avoided unless absolutely necessary, as it often breeds bugs and increases the cost of future development.
+Remember that a program is not only executed by computers but also read and understood by humans."

+"In addition, 'Premature optimization is the root of all evil.' — Donald Knuth.
+Focus on writing clear and correct code first, then optimize when you have concrete data indicating a need.
+Lastly, 'Code is read much more often than it is written.'
+Keep this in mind when deciding between a clever one-liner or an explicit block that's easier to comprehend."